Raising a child with autism in Libya

 He also indicated that the centre has developed a sensory room that could receive up to 15 children per hour.
 "The room will help the child to develop his sight, sound, touch, and hearing, as well as other skills, noting that it is the first of its kind in Libya with this capacity.

 The center also adopted the Sunrise Program associated with the American Center in Boston.
-"Initially, there will be online cooperation between the two centres.
+"Initially, there will be online cooperation between the two centers.
 Libya is the first country to adopt this program in North Africa," Dr. Khaled said.